logo

 For instance, a study published in the journal Child Development revealed that children who are taught about empathy and the impact of their actions on others tend to develop better social skills and moral reasoning.
 This suggests that the child in this scenario may not fully understand the implications of kicking toys over the fence, highlighting an opportunity for parents to engage in discussions about empathy and respect for others' space.

-Their garden is also far enough that no stray balls from the field is unlikely.
+Their garden is also far enough that stray balls from the field are unlikely.
 OP wouldn't have had much issue with the neighbor's kid if the dog hadn't been affected by it.

 Conflict between neighbors can often be traced back to differing expectations and communication styles.
 According to research by Dr. John Gottman, a leading figure in relationship psychology, effective communication is crucial to resolving conflicts.
 His studies emphasize the importance of expressing feelings and needs directly, rather than allowing misunderstandings to fester.
 When individuals fail to communicate their concerns clearly, as seen in this situation, it can lead to resentment and escalation of disputes.